 When messages sent over X Protocol connections are compressed, the limit specified by the

 mysqlx_max_allowed_packetsystem variable still applies.
 The network packet must be smaller than this limit after the message payload has been decompressed.
-If the limit is exceeded, X Protocol returns a decompression error and closes the connection.
+If the limit is exceeded, X Plugin returns a decompression error and closes the connection.

 Compression levels must be specified by the client as an integer.
 If any other type of value is supplied, the connection closes with an error.

 If a client specifies an algorithm but not a compression level, the server uses its default compression level for the algorithm.

 If a client requests a compression level that exceeds the server's setting for the maximum permitted compression level for that algorithm, the server uses its maximum permitted compression level for the algorithm.